 membership throughout each semester, although not all of theses

-opportunities offered each semester with the corresponding point
+offered each semester with the corresponding point

 Doggie day: 4 points